Mercy In Action - Midwifery Internships

 Time Frame available: 1-2 months

 This category is for new midwife students and doulas or doula students.
 No previous experience with birth is required.
-In this category interns learn by observing and assisting in these areas of maternity care: ante-natal (prenatal exams), newborn (newborn exams) and post-partum (check-up on the mother and baby up to 6 weeks after birth, both in our birth center and in her home during community outreach visits); during labor and birth, interns will observe and give comfort measures.
-They will be taught vital signs and basic midwifery skills.
+In this category interns learn by observing and assisting the midwives provide maternity care: ante-natal (prenatal exams), newborn (newborn exams) and post-partum (check-up on the mother and baby up to 6 weeks after birth, both in our birth center and in her home during community outreach visits); during labor and birth, interns will observe and give comfort measures as appropriate.
+They will be taught vital signs, charting and set up, and basic midwifery skills through observation.

 (NARM PEP Entry Level Phase 1 paperwork can be completed in this phase, as appropriate)